Nimki So Light and Flaky, You Won’t Believe It’s Homemade!

 I am one such, very emotional person.

-It was my Mom who will always make it for us, whenever we visit her.
+It was my Mom who would always make it for us, whenever we visited her.

 This time when my brother was about to leave I thought of packing some homemade snacks for him.
 He stays in a hostel and I thought he could at least enjoy this homemade snack for some time.

-And I thought of making Nimki also called namakpara and some deep-fried cookies (thekua).
+And I thought of making Nimki also called namakpara and some thekua(Indian cookies).

 I was feeling a little lazy and slightly unwell but then you can say it was that invisible bond of “love” which pushed me to make this recipe myself.
 That connection was so nicely narrated in “Interstellar”.
 And I experienced it.

-30 minutes and I was asking myself if I really made it.
+30 minutes and I was asking myself if I made it.

 I called my hubby to taste it and he just loved it (BTW, I wonder if there is anything that I cooked, that he has ever disliked).
 He said it tasted just like my mom’s recipe.
 After all, the inspiration was my mom, and when she inspires we do better than we would expect.